 Property and equipment: Property and equipment is carried at cost.
-Depreciation is computed by accelerated and straight-line methods over the assets estimated useful lives.
+Depreciation is computed by straight-line methods over the assets estimated useful lives (3 to 39 years).

-Grant obligations payable: Grants payable are discounted using a risk free rate of return as of the date of the grant approval.
+Grant obligations payable: Grants payable are discounted using a risk-free rate of return as of the date of the grant approval.